Synthetic Homes: A Multimodal Generative AI Pipeline for Residential Building Data Generation under Data Scarcity: Related Work

 Current data generation efforts span a wide range of approaches, from optimizing building construction processes to the creation of digital twins.
-Notably, Wan \textit{et al.}~\cite{wanDeepLearningApproach2022} built a generative model that improves the efficiency of energy consumption by determining the optimal layout of floor plans.
-Elnabawi \textit{et al.}~\cite{elnabawiMethodologyCreatingSynthetic2022} enhanced their building energy models using highly detailed microclimate models that considered features such as shadow generation and seasons to generate weather data.
-Lee \textit{et al.}~\cite{leeNeuralNetworkBasedBuildingEnergy2019} train a neural network that predicts building energy consumption, aiming to create a more robust model with limited real-world measurements.
-The network was trained with data synthesized using electricity, temperature, and humidity, among others, encoded into receiver operating characteristic (ROC) plots which visually encode the separation between classes and are commonly used to assess model discrimination~\cite{zweigReceiveroperatingCharacteristicROC1993, janssensReflectionModernMethods2020}.
+For example, \textcite{wanDeepLearningApproach2022} built a generative model that improves the efficiency of energy consumption by determining the optimal layout of floor plans. \textcite{elnabawiMethodologyCreatingSynthetic2022} enhanced their building energy models using highly detailed microclimate models that considered features such as shadow generation and seasons to generate weather data. \textcite{leeNeuralNetworkBasedBuildingEnergy2019} train a neural network that predicts building energy consumption, aiming to create a more robust model with limited real-world measurements.
+The network was trained with data synthesized using, among others, electricity, temperature, and humidity, encoded into receiver operating characteristic (ROC) plots which visually encode the separation between classes and are commonly used to assess model discrimination~\parencite{zweigReceiveroperatingCharacteristicROC1993, janssensReflectionModernMethods2020}.